Audio

 synchro_start

-Ren'Py will ensure that all channels of with synchro_start set to true will start playing at exactly the same time.
-Synchro_start should be true when playing two audio files that are meant to be synchronized with each other.
+When True, all channels that have synchro_start set to true will start playing at exactly the same time.
+This may lead to a pause before the channels start playing.
+This is useful when playing two audio files that are meant to be synchronized with each other.

 fadein